Coding your research, NHMRC and ARC requirements, Research Outputs reporting, and viewing your project information

 Information for Researchers

 The NHMRC and ARC want to ensure that the findings of publicly funded research are made available to the general public as soon as possible.
-The University Library has a fully functioning Digital Repository where academics can deposit publications to meet NHMRC and ARC requirements.
+The University Library has a fully functioning Digital Repository where academics can deposit research outputs to meet NHMRC and ARC requirements.

 Full details of Open Access policies and processes can be found on the 'open access compliance program' blog.